DevToys-app/DevToys/CONTRIBUTING.md

 # Internationalization and localization

+There are two possibilities offered:

+## Use Crowdin (preferred)

+* Go on [DevToy's Crowdin project](https://crowdin.com/project/devtoys).
+Crowdin is a localization management platform that helps individuals to translate a project without having to be familiar with its repository.
+* Log in or create an account.
+Join the DevToys project.
+* Select the language of your choice in the list of existing supported language and let yourself guided by the website to translate the app.
+* If you want to add a new language, please create a new discussion on Crowdin's website or on GitHub.
+We will be happy to add your language to the list.
+* When your translation is done, it will be synchronized with our GitHub repository within 1 hour and create a pull request.

+## Change yourself the translations in repository

+This approach is more complex but has the advantage that it allows you to test your changes on your local machine.

 * After following `How to Build and Run DevToys from source`, close Visual Studio, if any instance is running.
 * In File Explorer, copy the folder `dev/impl/DevToys/Strings/en-US` and rename the copied folder with the language indication of your choice.
 For example, "fr-FR" for French (France).
 * Open `src/DevToys.sln` with Visual Studio.